JonahKayizzi/To-do-app-with-React/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # To-do-app-with-React
-This is a To do app developed using to consolidate your knowledge about React, components, props, state, and hooks.
+This is a To do app developed using React & Lifecycle methods to consolidate knowledge about React, components, props, state, hooks and react router.
 A user can add, delete, updated and  mark items as completed

 ## Tools & Technologies